-Rebel Cheese: Vegans can have a full-on vegan cheese love fest because Rebel Cheese is all vegan.
+Rebel Cheese: Vegans can delight in all the cheese their heart desires because Rebel Cheese is totally vegan.
 Build a cheese board or eat a cheesy panini in-house with no dairy-built guilt.

 Lick Honest Ice Creams: Lick is always whipping up something special.
 Their high-quality, inventive ice cream comes in all kinds of icy fresh takes but the constant are dark chocolate with sea salt and the honey lavender.